Akshu-Agarwal2204/Covid19ReliefBot/README.md

 * The Bot should install all Dependencies by Itself if all the Python and PIP Settings are configured Properly on your Device.
 * In case some error occurs, install the dependencies listed in the [requirements.txt](./requirements.txt) file manually and then go to [launcher.py](./launcher.py) File and comment out 2nd (`os.system("pip3 install -r requirements.txt")`) line and again run the File.

+## Some Resources
+At the Times, it is our Responsibility to Help anyone we possibly can.
+Therefore, I shared some links where you can find some Relief Resources for the Patients.
+You can share them with the needy and It may help someone.
+I will update them as I will find more verified Links.

+Note: Please Verify every contact by yourself too before making any Payments!